 - Add the green beans and bok choy in the last 5 minutes of cooking.
 Season with salt and pepper.
 Serve with steamed jasmine rice.

 - COOK’S COMMENTS : Feel free to add any vegetables preferred for this pork stew.
 To cook this in a slow cooker: Boil the pork cubes in the broth and seasonings for 4 hours, using a "high setting".
-Add the potatoes and vegetables when it's nearly time for supper.
+Add the potatoes and vegetables at the last hour of cooking.
 To cook this in an Instant Pot: Click Saute function.
 Add oil.
 Saute garlic, onions, ginger, patis and scallions.
 Brown the pork cubes for 1 to 2 minutes.
 Click Cancel to turn off Saute.
 Pour the broth.
 Add potatoes and carrots.
 Season with salt and pepper.
 Cover lid.
 Set valve to Sealing.
 Use High Pressure for 30 minutes.
 When buzzer sounds, do a Quick Release.
 Open lid.
 Add the tomatoes and greens and click Keep Warm for 5 minutes for the greens to cook.
 Click Cancel to turn off.

 - Hello, Friends!
 All the images and content on this blog are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
 This means BY LAW you are NOT allowed to copy, scrape, lift, frame, plagiarize or use my photos and recipe content I wrote, on your website,books, films, television shows or videos without my permission.
 If you want to republish this recipe or content on another website, video, news article,or media outlets mentioned above please ASK my permission, re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.
 Email me at [email protected]